These refined sugar free orange coconut macaroons have less fat and are gluten free, making them a healthier alternative to regular macaroons.

-These have no refined sugar and are gluten free.
-They are made with a little flour (coconut, oat and buckwheat) and just a touch of honey, which naturally alters the texture and taste, making them a little denser and less sweet than more traditional macaroons.
-However, with a delicious hint of orange and a refined sugar-free drizzle, they are the perfect healthy little snack to keep your cravings at bay!
+I’ve managed to healthy mine up a little by removing the gluten and refined sugar.
+Made with a mix of coconut, oat and buckwheat flours along with a touch of honey, these are naturally a little denser and less sweet than regular macaroons.
+However, with a delicious hint of orange and a refined sugar-free chocolate drizzle, they are the ideal, healthy snack to keep your sugar cravings at bay.

 The measurements below make 7 fairly large-sized macaroons.

 - 1 tablespoon oat flour